GETTING A FAIR PRICE FOR YOUR BUSINESS

 1. CASH FLOW: This is the most valuable driver for the business valuation.
 Think of ways to improve the business income in sustainable ways.
 Buyers will be suspicious of short term spikes in revenue.
 Try to get cash flow as consistent and predictable as possible.

 2. MANAGEMENT: Buyers generally look for a business they hope will be functional with growth potential after the sale.
 It is difficult to place a value on a business where you are the sole decision maker and your skills and presence are consistently required.
 Developing your staff so that they can operate the business when you are away will pay dividends when it is time to sell.
-As they say one measures a good manager by how his business functions without him.
+As they say, one measures a good manager by how his business functions without him.
 If you are concerned about key staff leaving after the sale you could consider renewing contracts or other incentives to retain them in the business.

-3. CUSTOMER DIVERSITY: Buyers will be nervous about a business that receives a high percentage of business/income from a few customers, placing the business at high risk if any of these major customers is lost.
+3. CUSTOMER DIVERSITY: Buyers will be nervous about a business that receives a high percentage of business/income from a few customers, placing the business at high risk if any of these major customers are lost.
 Ideally, no single customer should contribute more than 10% of your revenue stream.
 A wide diversity of customers is the best scenario but if not possible be prepared to negotiate part of the sale price in earn-out payments and/or include an extended period of your your support in an advisory role to ensure customer continuity.

-4. STABLE INCOME STREAM: Buyers will be impressed by predictable, steady and low-risk income stream.
+4. STABLE INCOME STREAM: Buyers will be impressed by a predictable, steady and low-risk income stream.
 Any long-term contracts, regular servicing or other recurring revenue streams will make your business more desirable and fetch a higher price in the market.
-In a service orientated business regaining customers and converting occasional customers into regular income streams can become business assets.
+In a service orientated business retaining/regaining customers and converting occasional customers into regular income streams can become business assets.